jdcook/fresh_cooked_tweens/readme.md

 MIT

-The easing functions themselves are derivative of other people's work, and their licenses have been included in `FCEasing.h`
+The easing functions themselves are derivative of other people's work, and their licenses have been included in the ThirdParty directories.